neurons-me/this.GUI/README.md

 > The goal is to automate the **GUI** generation process so users only pass data or configurations, and **this.GUI** handles the rest.

 # Getting Started:
 ##### **Install `this.gui`:**
-Open your terminal and run the following command to install the `this.me` package:
+Open your terminal and run the following command to install the `this.me` packag
 ```shell
 npm install this.gui
 ```